 She was an enigmatic character; on the one hand intelligent and well educated, on the other a ruthless military leader who fought numerous battles with the English as they tried to subdue Ireland.

-Her exploits made her an heroic figure and she went down in folklore as a symbol of Irish resistance to British rule.
+Her exploits made her a heroic figure and she went down in folklore as a symbol of Irish resistance to British rule.
 By extension, she also became a symbol for Ireland itself, dispossessed but never defeated and never resting until freedom was regained, no matter how much self-sacrifice that entailed for her.

-This was the image of Granuaile and Ireland that Padraig Pearse wanted to project when he rewrote the lyrics to as a rallying call to Irish nationalists leading up the 1916 Easter Rising in Ireland.
+This was the image of Granuaile and Ireland that Padraig Pearse wanted to project when he rewrote the lyrics as a rallying call to Irish nationalists leading up to the 1916 Easter Rising in Ireland.

 Read the history of the song here; Óró Sé do Bheatha ‘Bhaile

 Pearse’s version of the song removes Bonnie Prince Charlie and replaces him with Granuaile, a true, native Irish figurehead.

 The song now welcomes Granuaile home and refers to her imprisonment, which is mirrored by the effective imprisonment of the Irish people who saw their land being usurped by the English.

 Here’s Sinéad O’Connor singing Óró ‘sé do bheatha ‘bhaile.
 More videos here

 Granuaile has always been a major figure in the Irish nationalist consciousness and has featured in several songs as a symbol of Ireland and its resistance to British rule.

 In recent years, her name has become more widely known throughout the world thanks to the musical work, Granuaile, written by Irish composer Shaun Davey.